OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 Distributed Edge Provisioning
 =============================

-- OneProvision is able to load providers dinamically, so all the providers in the folder ``/usr/lib/one/oneprovision/lib/terraform/providers`` are loaded.
+- OneProvision is able to load providers dynamically, so all the providers in the folder ``/usr/lib/one/oneprovision/lib/terraform/providers`` are loaded.

 PyONE
 ========================